-Following the UK leaving the EU the industry used the current TSI's and created a suite of mandatory NTSNs that will be managed by RSSB, these define the technical specifications required to underpin those essential requirements and harmonise the technical and operational characteristics of the rail network.
+Following the UK leaving the EU the industry used the current TSI's and created a suite of mandatory NTSNs that will be managed by the Rail Safety and Standards Board ("RSSB"), these define the technical specifications required to underpin those essential requirements and harmonise the technical and operational characteristics of the rail network.
+TSIs are undergoing an update with EU Member States expected to vote on final versions in November 2023.